 We consider carefully everything pointed out to us, but can’t exhibit or collect all the work we see.
 Due to the volume of proposals and suggestions we receive, we are unable to acknowledge receipt of every suggestion, although we do keep information on file about interesting and potentially exhibitable work.
 When curating new shows, we sometimes revisit past submissions and contact artists whose work seems appropriate for our current goals.
 If an artist’s work seems that it might fit our upcoming programming plans, we’ll contact them directly.

 If you don’t receive a response to a letter or email, please don’t interpret it as a judgment of quality or artistic ability.
 No response most likely means we have recently shown or acquired similar work, or that the work is not consistent with our mission or our current exhibition and programming goals.

 Will you review my portfolio or provide an art valuation?

-We review portfolios for the NC State community and general public by appointment and if staff is available.
+We are happy to review portfolios for students, artists, and the general public, but by appointment only and if staff is available.
 Without prior arrangement, we cannot look at original works.

 Please do not drop off original work or models for review without prior agreement by phone or email—we cannot be responsible for any such materials hand-delivered and left at the front desk.

 Please do not ship or mail original works of art or models.
 We are not responsible for any materials sent to us.
 Because of the large volume of mail we receive and the constantly changing postal regulations, we do not return any submitted materials, even with a self-addressed stamped envelope and return postage.

 We are restricted by law from providing appraisals.
 If you need a valuation of your art or possessions for tax, insurance, or sales purposes, we suggest visiting this website to identify an appraiser, or calling a reputable local art auction house for advice or appraisers’ contact information.
 There are several in the Raleigh area.